kuadrat/growR/joss_paper/paper.md

   that is designed to capture the dominant processes with a minimum of required input parameters.
-- The Moorepark St Gilles [@ruelle2018DevelopmentMooreparkSt] and Gras-sim [@kokah2023ModelingDailyDynamics] models both extend ModVege by adding more processes, addressing some of ModVege's shortcomings but introducing more complexity.
+- The Moorepark St Gilles [@ruelle2018DevelopmentMooreparkSt] and Gras-sim [@kokah2023ModelingDailyDynamics] models both extend ModVege in terms of soil water and nitrogen dynamics and management.

-The different existing grassland models vary in their formulation, but also in the manner in which they are implemented and distributed, ranging from sets of zipped script files being shared bilaterally among researchers to professionally developed and maintained (open or closed) software suites.
+The existing grassland models vary not only in their formulation and structural complexity, but also in the manner in which they are implemented and distributed, ranging from sets of zipped script files being shared bilaterally among researchers to professionally developed and maintained (open or closed) software suites.
-With this large variability in implemented models, version control, transparency and clear traceability of employed model implementations becomes critical for the reproduction of scientific results.
+With this large variability in implemented models, version control, transparency and clear traceability of employed model implementations becomes challenging, which is detrimental for the reproduction of scientific results.

 This paper describes the software package `growR`.
 `growR` is an implementation of the vegetation model